 All modules must be passed in order to be eligible for the award of the degree.
-The final award mark is the sum of the Year 2 and Year 3 module marks, weighted by credit value and weighted by the year's contribution to the award.
+The final award mark is the sum of each year's module marks (including any final year credit enhancement), weighted by credit value and weighted by the year's contribution to the award.